 Data collected for analytics targeting "any UE", but not related with an AoI or with a specific data flow.

 To minimize the impact of event notification to UPF data processing, the event subscription may include Reporting suggestion information.
 The Reporting suggestion information includes Report urgency and Reporting window information.
 Reporting urgency information represents whether this event report can be delay tolerant, i.e. the event report can be delayed.
 When the related event is detected, the Reporting window defines the last reporting valid time.
 Per Reporting suggestion information UPF can concatenate several notification messages to the same notification endpoint in one notification message.

+Only NEF may request to get Private IP address using Public IP address and port.
+The UPF which employs with NAT (Network Address Translation) functionality may support to send the 5GC UE IP address translation information to NEF based on NEF request.
+The 5GC UE IP address translation information comprises a private IP address of the UE.

 6.2.6.2 NF profile